ameyer30/Internet-Usage-Statistics-By-Age/README.md

 How screen time is distributed across categories is also consistent across age groups

-The younger age group (13-18yrs) and two oldest age groups (46-60yrs, 60+yrs) tend to use a tablet as their primary device while laptops and mobile devices were utilized more within the middle age ranges.
+The younger age group (13-18yrs) and two oldest age groups (46-60yrs, 60+yrs) tend to use a tablet as their primary device while laptops and mobile devices were utilized more within the middle age ranges

 Category-level breakdowns provide more insight than total averages alone when comparing age demographics